Criminal Law

 Court Attendance Notice

-Court proceedings are commenced by the issuing of a Court Attendance Notice.
-These are issued by the police or an individual.
+Court proceedings generally start with the issuing of a Court Attendance Notice, which may be issued by police or, in certain circumstances, by an individual.

 Breaches of the Motor Traffic Act